[GSheets add-on] Google Sheets to Google Sheets

 3.2.
 Fill out the "Sheet name" field

-Name the sheet, which will be receiving data.
+Type in the name of the sheet, which will be receiving data.
 If the sheet with this name does not exist, Coupler.io will generate a new one for you.

 Click Show advanced to set up optional parameters for your data destination.